United States of America

 Our key aid transparency asks to the US are:

 - Each agency capable of doing so should be allowed to publish directly to IATI.
-At present, the US follows a “whole of government” approach in which the foreign assistance dashboard is the only entity which can publish directly to the IATI Registry.
-Publish What You Fund argues this prevents timely publication, compromises data quality and reduces agency ownership of their data.
+For some time the US has followed a “whole of government approach” in which the foreign assistance dashboard has been the only entity that can publish to the IATI Registry.
+This has recently changed, and USAID are now publishing directly to IATI as a pilot.
+Publish What You Fund supports this pilot and hopes direct publication will continue in future.
+We believe direct publication will improve the timeliness and quality of foreign assistance information.
+It also supports agency ownership of their data.

 - The US should reconcile the “duelling dashboards” and publish one high quality data set for all stakeholder use.
 At present both USAID and the Department of State run dashboards, which claim to report the same data but contain significant discrepancies between them.